architect/arc.codes/src/views/docs/en/guides/extend/plugins.md

 }
 ```

-The above would instruct Architect to look for functions under `src/rules/<function>` inside the project directory hierarchy.
-With the above `pluginFunctions` method and given `app.arc` contents like so:
+The above instructs Architect's various capabilities to interact with cloud functions under the `src/rules/<function>` directory inside the project hierarchy.
+With the above `functions` method and given `app.arc` contents like so:

 ```
 @rules